Roose Bolton: Description

-At the beginning of A Game of Thrones, Roose is a bannerman of Lord Eddard Stark whose seat is at the Dreadfort.
-He is known as the Leech Lord due to regular leechings meant to improve his health.
+At the beginning of A Game of Thrones, Roose is a bannerman of Lord Eddard Stark; his seat is at the Dreadfort.
+He is known as the Leech Lord due to regular leechings meant to improve his health, and abstains from consuming alcohol.
 He served House Stark in Robert's Rebellion and the Greyjoy Rebellion.

-Roose is often described as an unassuming-looking man, ageless, clean-shaven with pallid skin, with an apathetic demeanor.
-His most prominent feature are his strangely pale and cold eyes, so light as to almost blend with the sclera.
+Roose is often described as an unassuming-looking man, ageless, clean-shaven, with pallid skin and an apathetic demeanor.
+His most prominent feature is his strangely pale and cold eyes, so light as to almost blend with the sclera.
 He is described as mild-mannered, but also remorseless and unforgiving.
-While his voice is small and soft, he does not need to raise it in order to inspire silence and attention; Ser Jaime Lannister and Robb Stark both remark that even just his silence is threatening.
+While his voice is small and soft, he does not need to raise it to inspire silence and attention; Ser Jaime Lannister and Robb Stark both remark that even just his silence is threatening.
 His personal motto is "A peaceful land, a quiet people".
-He often dresses in a pale pink fur cloak embroidered in blood red to symbolize his family's custom of flaying.
+He often wears a pale pink fur cloak embroidered in blood-red to symbolize his family's custom of flaying.

-Roose illicitly practices the ancient and banned tradition of the first night, in which a lord has the right to have sexual intercourse with female subjects on their wedding night.
-This practice resulted in the birth of his bastard son, Ramsay.
+Roose illicitly practices the ancient and banned tradition of the first night, in which a male lord has the right to have sexual intercourse with his female subjects on their wedding nights.
+This practice resulted in the birth of his bastard son, Ramsay Bolton.
 He ordered his depraved servant Reek to help raise the child.
-Roose had only one trueborn son, Domeric, and Roose suspects that Ramsay poisoned Domeric to become his heir.
-Left without a trueborn heir, Roose brings Ramsay to the Dreadfort to serve as the castellan.
+Roose had only one trueborn son, Domeric; Roose suspected that Ramsay had poisoned Domeric to become his heir.
+Left without a trueborn heir, Roose brings Ramsay to the Dreadfort to serve as its castellan.